Stairlift Costs with Installation in the UK: Updated 2025 Prices

 Which stairlift suits your home?

-- Curved stairlift: Ideal for staircases with bends or landings.
+Ideal for staircases with bends or landings.
 It suits larger homes or unique layouts where a straight stairlift won’t fit.
 Requires a minimum width of 70 cm (28 inches).
-Custom stairlifts cost more, and installation takes 4 to 6 hours or longer for complex designs.

-- Outdoor stairlift: Suitable for homes with external stairs leading to a garden, driveway, or porch.
+Suitable for homes with external stairs leading to a garden, driveway, or porch.
 Built for all-weather durability, it requires a minimum width of 70 cm (28 inches).
-Installation takes two hours to a full day, depending on complexity.

-- Platform stairlift: The best stairlift for wheelchair users, allowing travel between floors without transferring.
+The best stairlift for wheelchair users, allowing travel between floors without transferring.
 Due to its size and weight, it requires a staircase width of at least 90 cm (36 inches).
-Common in accessibility-focused homes or commercial buildings.
+Common in wheelchair accessible homes or commercial buildings.

 Does a stairlift devalue a house?

 No, stairlifts generally don’t devalue a house.
-They are typically considered **temporary mobility solutions** that can be easily removed without structural damage.
-If resale value is a concern, you can remove a stairlift affordably—many companies offer stairlift removal services, ensuring a hassle-free process.
+They are typically considered temporary mobility solutions that can be easily removed without structural damage.
+If resale value is a concern, you can remove a stairlift affordably.
+Many companies offer free stairlift removal services, ensuring a hassle-free process.

 Fill out the 30-second form below to get started.